All-Hands-AI/OpenHands/tests/integration/README.md

 ## Regenerate Integration Tests without testing first

-If you want to regenerate all tests without running the existing tests first, you can run:
+If you want to regenerate all prompts and/or responses without running the existing tests first, you can run:

 ```bash
 FORCE_REGENERATE=true ./tests/integration/regenerate.sh